-- adjoining neighborhoods.
-Development within the Neighborhood Transition Zone shall meet the Building Form and Development Standards in Section 6.7 of this PBED Code. - 4.2.9 Northern Resort District The Northern Resort District Character Zone building form and development standards are intended to provide for the implementation of a flexible, multi-use, marketbased concept which establishes the relationship and character of both Gulf beachfront properties on the east of SPH 1000 (Padre Boulevard extension) and the properties on the west of SPH 100 (Padre Boulevard extension) fronting on to the Laguna Madre.
+Neighborhood Transition - The Neighborhood Transition Zone is intended to provide for a range of smaller scale commercial (retail, office, and live-work) and residential transitions between Padre Boulevard and the neighborhoods to the east and west of the boulevard.
+Development standards will emphasize keeping a smaller building scale to be compatible with adjoining neighborhoods.
+Development within the Neighborhood Transition Zone shall meet the Building Form and Development Standards in Section 6.7 of this PBED Code.
+Northern Resort District - The Northern Resort District Character Zone building form and development standards are intended to provide for the implementation of a flexible, multi-use, marketbased concept which establishes the relationship and character of both Gulf beachfront properties on the east of SPH 100 (Padre Boulevard extension) and the properties on the west of SPH 100 (Padre Boulevard extension) fronting on to the Laguna Madre.
 The standards are intended to allow individual developers to establish unique and site specific criteria for their individual properties in a way which contributes to and enhances the general seaside resort character of the district.
 The Northern Resort District Character Zone as a whole may accommodate a wide range of the land uses in response to appropriate market demand.
-The uses would include but not be limited to commercial, residential, entertainment, recreation, hospitality and other tourism related activities. - 4.3 Special Frontage Standards Special Frontage Standards establish exceptions and special conditions for all buildings along designated street edges.
+The uses would include but not be limited to commercial, residential, entertainment, recreation, hospitality and other tourism related activities.

+- 4.1 Special Frontage Standards Special Frontage Standards establish exceptions and special conditions for all buildings along designated street edges.
 Special Frontage Standards shall apply in addition to the underlying Character Zone standards.
-The following Special Frontage Standards as established in the Regulating Plan shall apply: - 4.3.1 Main Street Frontage: - Ground floors of all buildings designated as Main Street Frontage on the Regulating Plan shall not be occupied by residential units and/or lodging

-- rooms in hotels to a minimum depth of 30 feet as measured from the front building facade line. - 4.4 Street Designations The following Street Designations shall be established for all streets within the Island: - 4.4.1 Pedestrian Priority Streets Established Pedestrian Priority Streets are intended to provide the most pedestrian friendly development context.
+The following Special Frontage Standards as established in the PBED Code shall apply: - 4.1.1 Main Street Frontage: - (i) Ground floors of all buildings designated as Main Street Frontage in the PBED Code shall not be occupied by residential units and/or lodging rooms in hotels to a minimum depth of 30 feet as measured from the front building facade line. - 4.2.
+Street Designations The following Street Designations shall be established for all streets within the Island: - 4.2.1 Pedestrian Priority Streets Established Pedestrian Priority Streets are intended to provide the most pedestrian friendly development context.
 Buildings along these streets shall be held to the highest standard of pedestrian-oriented design.
-The Pedestrian Priority Streets are mainly the street sections that are critical neighborhood connectors as identified in the Regulating Plan. - 4.4.2 Boulevard Established The Boulevard designation is intended to balance pedestrian orientation with automobile accommodation.
+The Pedestrian Priority Streets are mainly the street sections that are critical neighborhood connectors as identified in the Regulating Plan.

+- 4.2.2 Boulevard Established The Boulevard designation is intended to balance pedestrian orientation with automobile accommodation.
 Typically, the Boulevard shall be a hybrid street that has a more pedestrian friendly development context at street intersections and accommodates auto-related functions and surface parking in the middle of the block.
-Surface parking shall be screened from the roadway with a street or living fence.
-Padre Boulevard shall be the designated Boulevard within the Corridor. - 4.4.3 General Streets Established General Streets are intended to accommodate a more auto-oriented uses, surface parking, and service functions on a site with automobile orientation.
-The General Streets are as identified in the Regulating Plan. - 4.5 Open Space The Regulating Plan indicates Required and Recommended Open Spaces including Paseos and Plazas.
-The specific standards for Public and Private Open Space are established in the Form-Based Code Design Guidelines.
+Surface parking shall be screened from the roadway with a fence or living fence.
+Padre Boulevard shall be the designated Boulevard within the Corridor. - 4.2.3 General Streets Established General Streets are intended to accommodate a more auto-oriented uses, surface parking, and service functions on a site with automobile orientation.
+The General Streets are as identified in the Regulating Plan. - 4.3 Open Space The Padre Boulevard and Entertainment District Code requires and recommends Open Spaces including Paseos and Plazas.
+The specific standards for Public and Private Open Space are established in Section 9.5 of this PBED Code.

-V. Schedule of Permitted Uses
+Section 5.
+Schedule of Permitted Uses